 With any floor, you can't just think about the cost at the time of installation.
 You also need to factor in how long the material will last, and how well it will hold up in a particular environment.
 With laminate floors you are buying a relatively temporary product, that will wear down over time and have to be replaced.
 That means that it may not be as cost-effective as other more premium options.

 Another thing to consider about the life cycle of laminate floors is that when the material needs to be replaced, it is relatively easy to remove it.
 With mortared products or nailed-down items, you will often have to do a lot of work or hire a contractor to get rid of the old surface covering.
 However, laminate can just be pulled or pried gently up, leaving the subfloor perfectly intact for further use.

-Cleaning laminate floors should generally only require you to sweep, vacuum, or dry mop on a regular basis.
+Cleaning laminate floors should generally only require you to sweep, vacuum, or dry mop regularly.
 For more intensive cleaning regimens a very mild soap and water solution can be used to gently scrub or mop specific areas.
-However, it is important that you do not allow water to form in puddles, or stand on the surface of the floor for prolonged periods of time, as it can cause damage in insidious ways.
+However, you mustn't allow water to form in puddles, or stand on the surface of the floor for prolonged periods of time, as it can cause damage in insidious ways.

 Laminate floors are a great, low-cost, low-maintenance option for a variety of spaces.
 However, they do wear over time, and they are susceptible to water damage, so be sure that you only install them in locations designed for them.